-If you wish to study in the UK for less than/up to 6 months you should look at the Student visitor route.
+If you wish to study in the UK for less than 6 months you should look at the Short Term Study Visa route.

-Student Visitor Visas give students permission to enter the UK for a maximum of six months and they will not be able to extend their stay in the UK.
-Also, it will not be possible for them to change from ‘Student Visitor’ to ‘Tier 4 (General) Student’ from within the UK.
+This visa give students permission to enter the UK for a maximum of six months but they will not be able to extend their stay in the UK.
+Also, it will not be possible for them to change from ‘Short Term Visa to ‘Tier 4 (General) Student’ from within the UK.

-If your course is longer than 6 months or if you think you may wish to extend your visa while in the UK, you might need to apply for a TIER 4 Student visa.
-In order to be able to apply for a TIER 4 visa, you will need to meet many requirements, including:
+If your course is longer than 6 months or if you think you may wish to extend your visa to continue your studies at Regent's while in the UK, you might need to apply for a TIER 4 Student Visa.
+In order to be able to apply for this visa, you will need to meet many requirements, including:

-Regent’s University London will then assign a CAS (Confirmation of Acceptance for Studies) number to you which you receive via email.
+Once all requirements are met, Regent’s University London assigns a CAS (Confirmation of Acceptance for Studies) number to you which you receive via email.
 The CAS is a unique reference number that students use to apply for permission to study in the UK as a Tier 4 (General) student.